The-Layout-List/.github/profile/README.md

 ## Credits
 **sphericle**: Owner and maintainer of all Layout List repositories, co-leader of the Layout List.

-**Oculations**: Maintainer of the LL rewrite.
+**Oculations**: Maintainer of LLV2.

-**Mystikl**: Developed, and assisted with the development of, some features on [the Layout List website](https://github.com/The-Layout-List/website), maintainer of the LL rewrite, former leader of the Layout List.
+**Mystikl**: Developed, and assisted with the development of, some features on [the Layout List website](https://github.com/The-Layout-List/website), maintainer of LLV2, former leader of the Layout List.

 **whit**: Developed some features on [the Layout List website](https://github.com/The-Layout-List/website), former leader of the Layout List.